sorensenbrook/BoardGame-Recommender/README.md

 ## A Tentative List of Milestones for the Project

 The roles we have not divided yet, as we are still all working together in looking for appropriate data and outlining our project.
 Our roles will be more fleshed out in the process.
+For the roles that we have divided so far, as seen through the tasks carried out by each of us in this first phase, see the 'Tasks' document.

 - Extract information from [https://boardgamegeek.com](https://boardgamegeek.com/)
 #### DONE